-- (1) High-Performer PHA A PHA that owns or manages more than 550 combined public housing units and housing choice vouchers, and was designated as a high performer on both the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments if administering both programs, or PHAS if only administering public housing. - (2) Small PHA A PHA that is not designated as PHAS or SEMAP troubled, that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceed 550. - (3) Housing Choice Voucher (HCV) Only PHA A PHA that administers more than 550 HCVs, was not designated as troubled in its most recent SEMAP assessment and does not own or manage public housing. - (4) Standard PHA A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceed 550, and that was designated as a standard performer in the most recent PHAS and SEMAP assessments. - (5) Troubled PHA A PHA that achieves an overall PHAS or SEMAP score of less than 60 percent. - (6) Qualified PHA A PHA with 550 or fewer public housing dwelling units and/or housing choice vouchers combined and is not PHAS or SEMAP troubled.
+- (1) High-Performer PHA A PHA that owns or manages more than 550 combined public housing units and housing choice vouchers, and was designated as a high performer on both of the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments if administering both programs, or PHAS if only administering public housing. - (2) Small PHA A PHA that is not designated as PHAS or SEMAP troubled, or at risk of being designated as troubled, that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceeds 550. - (3) Housing Choice Voucher (HCV) Only PHA A PHA that administers more than 550 HCVs, was not designated as troubled in its most recent SEMAP assessment, and does not own or manage public housing. - (4) Standard PHA A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceeds 550, and that was designated as a standard performer in the most recent PHAS and SEMAP assessments. - (5) Troubled PHA A PHA that achieves an overall PHAS or SEMAP score of less than 60 percent. - (6) Qualified PHA A PHA with 550 or fewer public housing dwelling units and/or housing choice vouchers combined, and is not PHAS or SEMAP troubled.

-• PHA Information.

-1 PHA Code:

-PHA Plan for Fiscal Year Beginning: (MM/YYYY):

-PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Housing Choice Vouchers (HCVs)

-PHA Plan Submission Type: Annual Submission Revised Annual Submission

-Availability of Information.
-In addition to the items listed in this form, PHAs must have the elements listed below readily available to the public.
-A PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are available for inspection by the public.
-Additionally, the PHA must provide information on how the public may reasonably obtain additional information of the PHA policies contained in the standard Annual Plan but excluded from their streamlined submissions.
+A. PHA Information.
+A.1 PHA Name: aginning: (MM (/VVV), PHA Code: PHA Inventory (Based on A Number of Housing Choice PHA Plan for Fiscal Year Beginning: (MM/YYYY): PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Sumber of Housing Choice Vouchers (HCVs) PHA Plan Submission Type: Annual Submission Revised Annual Submission A PHA must identify the spec and proposed PHA Plan are a reasonably obtain additional is submissions.
+At a minimum, encouraged to post complete I HA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing proposed PHA Plan are available for inspection by the public.
+Additionally, the PHA must provide information on how the public may sonably obtain additional information of the PHA policies contained in the standard Annual Plan, but excluded from their streamlined missions.
 At a minimum, PHAs must post PHA Plans, including updates, at the main office or central office of the PHA.
-PHAs are strongly encouraged to post complete PHA Plans on their official website.

-See Attachment A.1

-PHA Consortia: (Check b Participating PHAs PHA Code Program(s) in the Consortia ow) Program(s) not in the Consortia No. of Units in Each Program
+PHAs are strongly ouraged to post complete PHA Plans on their official website.
+See Attachment A.1 PHA Consortia: (Check Participating PHAs PHA Consortia: (Check box if submitting a joint Plan and complete table below) Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia No. of Units in Each Program(s) Lead HA: Consortia

-Lead HA:

-Ì

-ľ

-ĺ